 Kirkstall Bridge Inn’s beer garden is one of the best alfresco dining spots in Leeds.
 It’s huge and sits on the bank of the River Aire, with a whole host of picnic benches, covered seating, heat lamps and sometimes even a tipi in the winter.
 Look up and you’ll see the fairy lights twinkling above you.

 And with such a stunning beer garden, it’s no surprise they have a food menu to match.
-The burgers are huge and juicy, the sandwiches seriously stacked, but the pizza is where the real magic happens.
-From the pepperoni to the margarita, all the classics are present and in order, but for something different, plump for the patatas bravas.
-Potatoes on a pizza?
+The burgers are huge and juicy, the sandwiches seriously stacked – but the pizza is where the real magic happens.
+From the pepperoni to the margarita, all the classics are present and correct, but for something different, plump for the bolognese.
+Slow-cooked beef rump bolognese on a pizza?
 Yes please.

 Where?
 Kirkstall Bridge Inn, 12 Bridge Road, Leeds, West Yorkshire, LS5 3BW.